Cracked but not shattered: 20 women on Clinton's run

 My heart aches with disappointment.
 Today, we have suffered a great wound.
 Not just as women but as Americans.
 However, the legacy of Hillary Clinton, along with her unparalleled accomplishment of being the first woman to receive her party's nomination for president of the United States, shall forever remain a powerful symbol of hope for women, young and old, everywhere.
 It is proof that the glass ceiling can hold us down only as long as we refuse to shatter it.
 And, in spite of her tragic defeat, now and future generations of women will remember this incredible woman's unwavering determination and the enormous strides she made towards finally shutting down gender inequality.

-Carrie Keegan is a talk show host, comedian, entrepreneur and potty-mouthed pop culture raconteur whose upcoming projects include her first book, "Everybody Curses, I Swear!" and "Bravo After Hours with Carrie Keagan."
+Carrie Keagan is a talk show host, comedian, entrepreneur and potty-mouthed pop culture raconteur whose upcoming projects include her first book, "Everybody Curses, I Swear!" and "Bravo After Hours with Carrie Keagan."

 Jay Newton-Small: It's hard 'not to imagine the road not taken'